AILab-CVC/VideoCrafter/README.md

 <details><summary>CLICK ME for more options </summary>

-- `gpu_id`: specify the gpu index you want to use.
+- `gpu_id`: specify the gpu index you want to use
-- `ddp`: better to enable it if you have multiple GPUs.
+- `ddp`: better to enable it if you have multiple GPUs
+- We also provide a reference shell script for using multiple GPUs via PyTorch DDP in `sample_text2video_multiGPU.sh`

 </details>